 Choosing The Right Pool Pump

-- What is the distance from the pool to where the pool
+4. What distance from the pool is (will) the pool pump be located?

 Pool Pump Maintenance Tip